panzerstadt/gatsby-starter-tinacms/content/blog/senior-director-head-of-global-network-processing-japan/index.md

 ---
-title: 'Senior Director - Head of Global Network Processing, Japan'
+title: '(NEW) Senior Director - Head of Global Network Processing, Japan'
 date: '2020-02-04T12:42:46.346Z'
 description: "You’re\_an Individual.\_We’re\_the team for you.\_Together, let’s transform the way the world pays."
 ---